-ANATOMY OF AN OPTION TRADE - FUNDAMENTALS OF SELLING OPTIONS PREMIUM
+ANATOMY OF AN OPTION TRADE - FUNDAMENTALS OF SELLING RISK-DEFINED OPTIONS

-Below is a step-by-step guide for long term options success when applying a defined set criteria on a consistent basis given a high number of trade occurrences.
-Here, I walk through the trade set-up when selling options premium in the form of cash covered puts.
-Implied Volatility (IV) Rank, probability and managing winning trades is detailed below.
-Although I recommend risk-defined trades, the below example pertains to a cash covered put option however the mechanics are the same.
+Below is a step-by-step guide for long-term options success when applying defined criteria (10 Options Trading Rules) on a consistent basis given a high number of trade occurrences.
+Here, I walk through the trade set-up when selling options premium in the form of a risk-defined put spread.

 IV Rank is the current IV value compared to its previous 52-week volatility range.
 This is a measure of how the current value "ranks" in relation to its historic volatility range.